 - Submit your annual tax return – Choose the correct form (Form C, C-S, or C-S Lite) based on your company size and revenue.

-- Register for GST – If your taxable turnover crosses S$1 million in a 12-month period, GST registration is mandatory.
+- Register for GST – If your taxable turnover crosses S$1 million in 12 months, GST registration is mandatory.
 You can also register voluntarily if it benefits your business.

 - Keep proper records for 5 years – This means keeping things like receipts, invoices, bank statements, and tax papers.
-Small businesses might be able to use Simplified Record-Keeping.
+Small businesses may be eligible for Simplified Record-Keeping.

 - Don’t claim private or inflated expenses – Personal groceries, home utilities, or family trips shouldn’t be included as business expenses.